Merge-of-Thought Distillation: Introduction

-\begin{enumerate} \item We conduct the revisiting analysis of teacher selection under Long CoT distillation setting and find that there is \textbf{no single "best teacher"} consistently dominant across students or datasets. \item Rather than taking cost on teacher selection, We propose a novel distillation method, \textbf{Merge-of-Thought Distillation (MoT)}, to unify multiple teachers' reasoning abilities into student with overcoming conflicts among various teachers' supervision. \item On competition math benchmarks, using only about \textbf{200} high-quality CoT samples, applying MoT to a \textbf{Qwen3-14B} student surpasses strong models including \textbf{DEEPSEEK-R1, QWEN3-30B-A3B, QWEN3-32B, and OPENAI-O1}, demonstrating substantial gains.
-Besides, MoT distillation always outperforms \textbf{per-setting best single teacher distillation} and shows robustness to distribution-shifted and peer-level teachers. \item MoT \textbf{mitigates catastrophic forgetting} and yields general reasoning improvements beyond mathematics, suggesting that consensus-filtered reasoning features possess broader transferability.
-Therefore, when the MoT-merged student model \textbf{serves as a teacher}, its downstream distillation effect is also \textbf{stronger}. \end{enumerate}
+We present, to our knowledge, the \textbf{first systematic study of multi-teacher long CoT co-distillation}: \begin{enumerate} \item We conduct the revisiting analysis of teacher selection under Long CoT distillation setting and find that there is no single best teacher consistently dominant across students or datasets. \item Rather than taking the cost on teacher selection, we propose a novel distillation method, \textbf{Merge-of-Thought Distillation (MoT)}, to unify multiple teachers' reasoning abilities into students by overcoming conflicts among the supervision of various teachers. \item Using only about 200 CoT samples, applying MoT to a Qwen3-14B student surpasses strong models including Deepseek-R1, Qwen3-32B, and OpenAI-O1.
+Besides, MoT consistently outperforms the best single-teacher distillation, improves general reasoning beyond mathematics while reducing catastrophic forgetting, and shows robustness to distribution-shifted and peer-level teachers. \item We have demonstrated MoT possesses consensus CoT by eliminating teacher-specific inductive biases and inter-teacher conflicts while repeatedly reinforcing the learning of consensus reasoning features, which enables the model to be trained on a flatter loss landscape and further propagated to new student models. \end{enumerate}